How to Create a Subscription Model with Churn Calculation

 Step 2: Calculate and Predict Customer Churn

-The churn rate measures the number of customers or users that left your service.
+The churn rate measures the number of customers or users who left your service.
 To calculate the churn rate, add up the number of users that left or unsubscribed in a given period.
 Then, divide that figure by the total number of users at the beginning of that period.

 My Subscription Model Template tracks customer behaviour using two metrics:

-• Sign-Up Retention Rate: this is a measure that reflects the proportion of customers that stayed or renewed their service after their sign-up or a trial period,
+- Sign-Up Retention Rate: this is a measure that reflects the proportion of customers that stayed or renewed their service after their sign-up or a trial period,

-• Monthly Churn Rate: calculated as the number of customers who left or unsubscribed from the service compared to the overall customer number.
+- Monthly Churn Rate: calculated as the number of customers who left or unsubscribed from the service compared to the overall customer number.

 Although both metrics correspond to customer behaviour, you should track the pre and post-sign-up behaviour separately.
 For instance, you will often see a significant drop in customer numbers at the end of a free trial.
 However, the users who renewed and paid for the service should consequently have a lower and more stable churn rate.